 Finding the Best Slow Cooker

-To find our Best Loved Brand (what’s that?), our culinary team used several slow cooker options to prepare your recipes.
+To find our Best Loved Brands, our culinary team used several slow cooker options to prepare your recipes.
 Over several months, our cooks and food stylists got a feel for each brand.
 Then we created a series of tests where we could see how each performed side by side.
 To find out which brand was best, our staff recorded how each gadget handled these essential tasks:

 - Slow cooking chicken: We cooked chicken breasts on the highest setting in a sauce of stock, cream and butter.
 How long did it take for the chicken to reach temperature (165ºF)?
 Did the cream curdle?

 - Slow cooking a beef pot roast: We cooked beef on the slow cooker’s lowest setting.
 How tender did the meat become?

 - Controls, settings and features: Were the controls and settings easy to understand and use?
 Were the extra features useful?

 - Price: Is the product affordable?
 Is it well priced for how well it performed?

 The Best Slow Cooker: Chefman Slow Cooker with Stoneware Crock